 Subject to the Company's related party policies and procedures, senior management, investment professionals and certain other employees may participate on a discretionary basis in investment vehicles managed by the Company, either directly or indirectly through co-investment vehicles.
 In October 2017, certain members of senior management invested an aggregate of \$4.3 million, of which \$2.5 million was invested by certain executive officers of the Company, in Colony NorthStar Focus Fund Participants, L.P., whose general partner is a subsidiary of the Company, for the purpose of investing in Colony NorthStar Focus Fund, L.P., a private equity fund whose general partner is a subsidiary of the Company.
 These investments are generally not subject to management fees and incentive fees, but otherwise bear their proportionate share of other operating expenses of the investment vehicles.
-At December 31, 2017, there was \$4.8 million of such investments in a consolidated fund of the Company, reflected in redeemable noncontrolling interests on the consolidated statement of operations, was immaterial for the year ended December 31, 2017.
+At December 31, 2017, there was \$4.8 million of such investments in a consolidated fund of the Company, reflected in redeemable noncontrolling interests on the consolidated balance sheet, and their share of net income, included in net income attributable to redeemable noncontrolling interests on the consolidated statement of operations, was immaterial for the year ended December 31, 2017.